Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Outcome evaluations can help you tell the story of your program's impact and whether the program is meeting its objectives.

 Outcome evaluations can help you tell the story of your program’s impact and whether the program is meeting its objectives.
-Outcome evaluations assess the direct results of the program, that is, the outcomes the program is trying to achieve and that are typically conducted at the end or near the end of a program.
+Outcome evaluations assess the direct results of the program, that is, the outcomes the program is trying to achieve and that are typically conducted at the end or near the end of a program or intervention.
 Objectives are intended results or consequences of your program, or activities.
 Outcomes are achieved results or consequences of what was learned.
 An outcome evaluation will provide information on how effective your program activities and strategies are.

 Outcome evaluations can answer questions about your program, such as: